 - Utilize a tidy lint-free towel or lint-free cloth to iron out the vinyl progressively, lessening the probability of air bubble creation.

 - Gently warm with a heat gun to render the vinyl more adaptable.
-This assists it in molding over curved structures without creasing.
+This assists it in moulding over curved structures without creasing.

 - Apply ample pressure with a squeegee to force open air to the vinyl’s borders, eliminating any ensnared air bubbles beneath the film.